m-grande417/gear-work-universe2/README.md

-Open source cosmological and entropic theory, written outside of academis.
+Open source cosmological and entropic theory, written outside of academia.
 It proposes Entropy as curvature
 Local temporal shear as times arrow
 Redshift as entropic misalignment